SEO Copy Writing Should Appeal to People

 Before you start writing, know who your audience is.
 It’s always a good idea to develop a persona, or multiple personas if writing for more than one person.

-In closing, keep your web copy relevant, natural, readable and scannable.
+Keep your web copy relevant, natural, readable and scannable.
 In doing so, you’ll keep your readers on your site longer.

 If you don’t trust my word, maybe Albert Einstein will do: “Any intelligent fool can make things bigger, more complex and more violent.
 It takes a touch of genius – and a lot of courage – to move in the opposite direction.”